What is a platform-as-a-service (PaaS)?

 A few things to keep in mind when deciding on a PaaS solution:

-- What features are included?
-Can your app work successfully with them?
+- Included features: Can your app work successfully with them?
 As your app grows and develops, adding more and more users, you want to make sure you can scale easily with your provider and have the options you need available.

-- How many users do you anticipate will be using your app?
-The more users, and the more specific the code, the slower your application could run and the more difficult it will be to migrate from one service provider to another, should you need to.
+- Number of users: The more users, and the more specific the code, the slower your application could run and the more difficult it will be to migrate from one service provider to another, should you need to.

 PaaS with Red Hat